VOLCANIC

 Southeast of Thumb Geyser, Collapsing Pool adjoins.
 In 1959 the collapse of its sinter rim into the pool was caused by the strong Hebgen Lake earthquake.

-Back to the left side of the boardwalk the next feature is Percolating Spring, followed by Ledge Spring.
+Back to the left side of the boardwalk the next feature is Percolating Spring.

 Percolating Spring Yellowstone